locnnil/workshop/docs/explanation/advanced/content-interface.rst

 ----------------------

 To let SDKs access the host file system,
-Workshop creates a slot per each content interface plug.
+|project_markup| creates a slot per each content interface plug.

 .. note::

-   Currently, content can only be exposed by Workshop itself, but can't be shared between two workshops directly.
+   Currently, content can only be exposed by |project_markup| itself, but can't be shared between two workshops directly.

 At run-time, the plug is connected to the slot;
 after that, it's time for some
-:ref:` validation and policy checks <exp_interfaces_validation>` that Workshop does internally.
+:ref:` validation and policy checks <exp_interfaces_validation>` that |project_markup| does internally.
 This involves making sure that the plug declaration is correct;
 the plug is allowed to be installed and auto-connected;
 and the destination directory actually exists.